-'Qualifying Revolving Retail Exposure (QRRE)' In the context of the IRB approach to credit risk RWA calculations, an exposure meeting the criteria set out in CRR Article 154.4.
+'Qualifying Revolving Retail Exposure (QRRE)' In the context of the IRB approach to credit risk RWA calculations, an exposure meeting the criteria set out in Article 154.4 of UK CRR and EU CRR (as applicable).
 It includes most types of credit card exposure.

-'Rates' In the context of Investment Bank income analysis, trading revenue relating to government bonds and interest rate derivatives.
+'Rates' In the context of IB income analysis, trading revenue relating to government bonds and interest rate derivatives.